NorthropGrumman/jellyfish/docs/books/modeling-with-the-system-descriptor/installation-and-setup.md

 ![setting up eclipse][setup1]

-# Creating an initial project
+# Creating an Initial Project
 Once Eclipse has a restarted an initial project can be created to make sure the installation was successful.
 Make sure the Package Explorer window is visible and follow the steps below.
 If for some reason Package Explorer isn't shown (or you accidentally close it) just select Window -> Show View -> Package Explorer in the menu.